 Kantha Bopha has become a highly respected model for the entire Southeast Asian region.
 It shows how efficient direct medical and humanitarian aid - i.e. correct medication, unhampered by corruption, targeted long-term training, curative and preventive medicine as well as research - can be.

 Over the last 23 years the Kantha Bopha hospitals have treated 13 Million outpatients and 1.56 Million seriously ill children requiring hospitalisation.
 The children and women not able to afford health treatment get it free of charge.
-This all is possible due to the tremendous work of Dr. Beat Richner, the hospital crew and donations.
-Most of the funding comes from private individuals in Switzerland.

 In 2009 I’ve visited the hospital and one of his donation concerts live while I was in Cambodia and have read his book “Kantha Bopha – a Swiss doctor in Cambodia”.